web3privacy/hackathon-2025-berlin/hacker-manual.md

 5 - Would you think this submission could make it market and be used by users in an AppStore ecosystem?

 ## Vibe
- - Wildcard 20 points judges can attribute as they see fit, not a judgement on the drip or flex of the person submitting, and definately not a vibe-check.
+This track is a wildcard 20 points judges can attribute as they see fit, not a judgement on the drip or flex of the person submitting, and definately not a vibe-check.
 Keeping it fun and giving the judge a 'open vote' where they can give anywhere from 0 or 20 points

 "Our judges will prioritise technical solutions and reward hackers not just about a working Proof of Concept application or good business logic in their pitch.
 Judges will assess the impact of what the team or person has done during the course of the hackathon."